DFKI-NLP/vLLM-Starter/README.md

     }'
 ```

+Please keep in mind that in order to call the remote model from your local machine, you need to do one of two things:

+#### Optional: Local to remote model calling - high enough port
+The VPN forwards all ports greater than 10 000.
+Therefore, starting vLLM on port 18 000 instead of 8 000 would be sufficient for local to remote calling.

-#### Optional: Forward port to local machine
+#### Optional: Local to remote model calling - SSH port forwarding
-If you want to access the service from your local machine, you can forward the port using SSH.
+In order to call the remote model from your local machine, you can forward the port using SSH.

 ```bash
 ssh -L 5001:<$NODE>:8000 <username>@<loginnode>